Lepton flavor violating top quark FCNC processes at the $\mu$TRISTAN: Projected sensitivity

 The test statistic $\mathscr{Q}$ defined in Eq.~\eqref{eq:profile} is used to derive projected bounds on the operator coefficient $C^{X}_{e\mu tq}/\Lambda^{2}$ at a given confidence level (C.L.).
 According to Wilks' theorem~\cite{Wilks:1938dza}, in the asymptotic limit, the distribution of $\mathscr{Q}$ approaches a chi-squared ($\chi^2$) distribution with degrees of freedom equal to the number of parameters being tested.
 It is important to note that in the low-statistics regime, $\mathscr{Q}$ may deviate from the ideal $\chi^2$ behavior, in which case the true distribution should be estimated using Monte Carlo simulations.
 However, such simulations are computationally demanding.
 For projection studies focused on assessing the reach of future colliders, the use of Wilks' theorem provides a reasonable and commonly adopted approximation.
 Using the Wilks' theorem, we translate the value of $\mathscr{Q}$ into confidence intervals on $C^{X}_{e\mu tq}/\Lambda^{2}$.
 For instance, the critical values of the test statistic $\mathscr{Q}$ corresponding to the 68\% and 95\% C.L. are given by:

-where $\chi^2_{f,\,p\%}$ denotes the $p^{\rm th}$ percentile of the chi-squared distribution with $f$ degrees of freedom.
-These thresholds define the regions of parameter space that are consistent with the background-only hypothesis at the corresponding confidence levels.
+where $\chi^2_{f,\,p\%}$ denotes the $p^{\rm th}$ percentile of the chi-squared distribution with $f$ degrees of freedom. {In the present analysis, the $f=1$ thresholds are used when varying a single WC at a time, while the $f=2$ thresholds are adopted when two WCs are simultaneously allowed to vary in the fit.} These thresholds define the regions of parameter space that are consistent with the background-only hypothesis at the corresponding confidence levels.

 For the sensitivity analysis, we employ the differential distribution $\Delta \phi_{bj}$, illustrated in Fig.~\ref{fig:distx}, defined as:

 where $\phi_{b}$ and $\phi_{j}$ denote the azimuthal angles of the $b$-jet and the light jet, respectively.
 As evident from Fig.~\ref{fig:distx}, the azimuthal angle separation between jets exhibits notable sensitivity to the Lorentz structure of the effective operators, making it a powerful discriminator.
 We divide the $\Delta \phi_{bj}$ distribution into five equally spaced bins and perform a binned likelihood analysis to extract projected bounds on the operator coefficients, $C^{X}_{e\mu tq}/\Lambda^{2}$.
 By scanning over these parameters and evaluating the test statistic $\mathscr{Q}$ for each value, we determine the allowed parameter space consistent with the background-only hypothesis.